Deadlines and Decision Schedule

 - If you are an MIT student, please use an MIT Professor for one of your letters.

-- It is your responsibility to remind your recommender of the deadline date and to make sure it is submitted on time.
+- Your letters of recommendation must be received by the deadline date.
+It is your responsibility to remind your recommenders to make sure it is submitted on time.

 - All applicants to the program must hold a four-year undergraduate degree or three-year equivalent undergraduate degree from outside of the U.S, by time of matriculation.